 Other Forms of Insurance

 Businesses that have employees must also obtain unemployment insurance.
 This is insurance that is paid in case an employee is terminated.
-When a business has vehicles that it uses as part of its business operations, it will need to obtain vehicle insurance.
+When a business has vehicles that it uses as part of its business operations, it will need to obtain auto insurance.
 For example, if a pizza restaurant owns a vehicle for the purpose of delivering pizzas, it may need a commercial automobile insurance policy.
-Other policies that should be considered include disability insurance, business interruption insurance, and life insurance.
+Other policies to consider include disability insurance, life insurance, cyber liability insurance, product liability insurance, and umbrella insurance.

 Insurance for Home-Based Businesses

 Many sole proprietorships are run from home.
 Home-based businesses must be insured as well.
 Some people are surprised to find out that homeowners' insurance and renters' insurance policies will not cover risks associated with a home-based business.
-The kind of coverage needed may depend partially on the industry of your business.
+The kind of coverage needed may depend partially on the industry.
 Types of insurance that may be appropriate include liability insurance, business property insurance, professional liability insurance, product liability coverage, commercial crime insurance, and business automobile coverage.
 Liability insurance can be especially important for a home-based business that has clients or visitors who come to the premises.
-For example, the liability insurance might provide coverage if somebody making repairs to business equipment in your home has a slip and fall and suffers a broken leg and sues you.
-A homeowners' policy would not cover business visitors' injuries.
+A homeowners' policy would not cover business visitors' injuries, like a slip and fall suffered by someone repairing business equipment, but liability insurance could.

 Other coverage guards against certain contingencies affecting home-based businesses.
 Professionals working inside their homes, such as attorneys who see clients in home offices or psychiatrists who see patients in home offices, will need professional liability insurance to protect against claims of professional negligence.
 People who invent or design products from their homes should have product liability coverage to guard against the possibility of injuries to a consumer caused by a product that was designed, manufactured, or supplied from their home.
 People who use their cars to deliver or pick up items as part of their home-based business will need business automobile coverage, since their personal automobile policy would not cover the business use.